What is the work the most faithful Christians should be supporting?

 14 And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come.
 (Matthew 24:14)

 The end spoken of above seems to be 75 days prior to the start of the Great Tribulation based what Jesus discusses in the verses that follow (15-21) as well as upon HWA's other writings related to his understanding of what Daniel 11 & 12 seem to teach.
-Again notice what he wrote:
+THAT END HAS NOT YET COME!
+Herbert W. Armstrong seemingly completed the work God had him do--but Matthew 24:14 was not fulfilled--the Great Tribulation did not begin about 5 decades ago.

 And the abomination that maketh desolate set up."
 What is this abomination?
 This refers to Daniel 11:31 and Matthew 24:15...From this time (Daniel 12:11) to Christ's coming will be 1290 days.
 Now, verse 12, "Blessed is he that waiteth, and comes to the 1335 days."
 Never before have we understood these periods of 1260, 1290. and 1335 days.
 But it seems evident, now, a blessing is pronounced on us--GOD"S CHURCH--who wait and endure until the 1335 days--approximately 1335 days prior to Christ's coming.
 But since no one can know the day or hour of His coming, we probably shall not be able to know the exact day this 1335 days begins.
 But apparently that is the time when OUR WORK SHALL END.
 (Armstrong HW.
 Personal.
 Good News magazine January 1980).